varwishteam/varwish-fe/README.md

   always make sure that you run `nvm use` before starting app or adding/building packages

   try to remember this so you won't run into any issues

-* if you are going to install a 3rd party package/library always use yarn instead of npm,

-  if you see `npm install <some package>` to install the package, replace the npm with yarn